Stellahhh/Infection/README.md

 - You should hear the hiss of the zombie when your character (human) collide with the zombie.

 Testing Lobby Scene:
-Run the game from lobby scene
+Run the game from lobby scene.

 Testing Animation
 - With online mode, simply observe the other player's animation during movement.